Kd0ve/blog/content/post/active-directory/index.md

 ## SMB Relay Using Impacket-ntlmrelayx And Responder

 This attack can be performed utilizing both impacket-ntlmrelayx and responder in conjunction.
-It’s very similar to the NR spoofing attack, but allows us to relay the captured NTLM hash and authenticate as that user.
+It's very similar to the NR spoofing attack, but allows us to relay the captured NTLM hash and authenticate as that user.
 This can allow us to dump SAM hashes or gain shell access.

 For this attack to work, there needs to be multiple machines with SMB signing disabled.
 Make sure to include all of the machines in a target.txt file, or else the attack will not work [[1](https://github.com/fortra/impacket/issues/1010)]